hoytech/update-immutable/README.md

 * **Implements `$unset`**

   The react team [refuses to merge](https://github.com/facebook/react/pull/2362/) this functionality. `$unset` is important for several use-cases, for example removing an item from a collection so that it will no longer be present when you iterate over that collection. `$unset` only works for objects, not arrays.
+Array elements can be deleted with `$splice`.

 * **`$unshift` doesn't reverse**